 Get out while you can, if you can.
 I know it’ll probably be difficult to terminate your contract considering how much power the school has over your visa, but if you can get away with it, do it!

 I Didn’t Send More Money Home

-As I prepared to leave, one of the main things I couldn’t help but think about was that I should’ve saved more money, and, sent more money home.
-For an unexpected situation to arise I was stable enough, but I wish I’d taken better care of my finances.
+I was prepping to leave China for good, and one of the main things I couldn’t help but think about was that I should’ve saved more money, and, sent more money home.
+For an unexpected situation to arise (I'll save that post for another day) I was stable enough, but I wish I’d taken better care of my finances.

-All that money spent on Sherpa’s and Wai Mai, for instance, could’ve stayed in my pocket.
+All that money spent on Sherpa’s and Wai Mai (fast food delivery), for instance, could’ve stayed in my pocket.
 I could’ve spent less on booze and clothes purchases off Taobao.

 Rather, from Day 1 of my arrival into China I should’ve been putting more of my salary into a bank account back in the States and letting it build up over the years.

 That money I could use for emergencies, or a fallback plan, and as a cushion for whenever I planned to finally say goodbye to the ESL world and head back home.